-Not surprisingly, the CSA concept appears tailored for resource-limited smallholders in food insecure nations.
-Here, smallholders are defined as farm operators with fewer than 2 hectares, which are dominant in the tropical zones.
+Not surprisingly, the CSA concept appears tailored mainly for resource-limited smallholders in food insecure nations.
+Here, smallholders are defined as farm operators with fewer than 2 hectares (five acres), which are dominant in the tropical zones.
 Beyond that, there is little agreement on what CSA measures, reports, and verifies.
 Mitigation is primarily concerned with production techniques for reducing GHG emissions in the atmosphere.
 Techniques favoring climate mitigation include, coincidentally or not, an array of options known for decades as “sustainable” agriculture: soil and water conservation; efforts to increase the level of organic matter in soil; temporal and spatial crop associations; multipurpose trees; local biodiversity and crop genetics; and mixed farming practices.
 Agriculture that is adapted to climate change is said to be ‘resilient’, meaning it allows production to continue even in the face of unexpected ‘disruptions’, whatever that may mean.
 Curiously, there is nothing in the definition of CSA that would require turning away from large-scale, denaturalizing industrial agriculture.
 In fact, CSA could, potentially, be any adaptive process no matter how trivial or accidental.
 On the other hand, the CSA movement is rife with sharply dissenting ideological and political interests.
 Should agricultural inputs be regulated?
 Who decides which inputs, and outcomes, are climate smart, and which are not?

 Perhaps the biggest push within CSA is for carbon sequestration.
 Increasing atmospheric carbon dioxide (CO2) concentrations have been linked to fossil fuel burning, land clearing and drainage, soil tillage, and other human activities.
 Since CO2 accounts for about 75 % of greenhouse gases implicated in climate change (agriculture’s share is 11-15%1), it makes sense to explore ways to remove it from the atmosphere, a process called ‘sequestration’.
 Where do we put CO2 in order to achieve sequestration?
 To answer this, let’s look at the global carbon cycle schematically: